ukitazume/sysdigcloud-kubernetes/README.md

 ### Step 2: User settings

-The file `sysdigcloud/config.yaml` contains a ConfigMap all the available user settings, edit the file with the proper settings (the most important of which being the Sysdig Cloud license) and then create the Kubernetes object:
+The file `sysdigcloud/config.yaml` contains a ConfigMap with all the available user settings.
+The file must be edited with the proper settings and then the Kubernetes object can be created:

 ```
 kubectl create -f sysdigcloud/config.yaml --namespace sysdigcloud
 ```

+Most settings can also be edited after the initial deployment (as shown later in this document).

 ### Step 3: Quay pull secret